cits3007/cits3007.github.io/src/faq.md

 need access to a computer which runs Linux either as its main operating system, or via VirtualBox.

+### What is the standard development environment for CITS3007? { #cits3007-sde }

+The standard development environment for CITS3007 is based on Ubuntu 20.04 running version 5.4.0 of the Linux kernel on an x86-64 processor, and all submitted code is expected to compile and run correctly in this environment.

+In addition to the base operating system, the development environment has the following programs (among others) installed:

+- afl++ 2.60
+- clang-tidy 10.0.0
+- gdb 9.2
+- gcc 9.3.0
+- valgrind 3.15.0

+If you are already familiar with how to use Vagrant: an instance of the standard development environment can be obtained by using the `arranstewart/cits3007-ubuntu2004` Vagrant box.

+If you are not familiar with how to use Vagrant: we will explain how to use it in the first lab class for the unit (in week 2).

 ### How can I get familiar with the Linux command-line?